fearless40/MonthChallenges/Challenge03/Challenge03.md

 ## Expected input and output
 - Your program will write to the standard output stream (cout in c++, puts in c, whatever other language you choose to use) with its guess.
 The format of the guess is excel style base 26 guess.
 However A = 0.
 So B = 1.
 C = 2.
 For example Row 0, Col 0, is A0.
 Row 1, Col 1 is B1.
+- If your program has no more guesses write '-\n'
 - In return the testing program will write the answer as follows "{Status Code}?{Ship ID}"
 - The number of characters returned will always be the largest amount of digits to represent ship size plus 1 for the status.
 - The last characters will be a newline character